 For the example shown in Figure 35-13 (Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link), AP 1 and AP 2 are two APs affiliated with an AP MLD that operate on Link 1 and Link 2, respectively.
-The Beacon frame transmitted by AP 1 includes a Channel Switch Announcement element to indicate that the channel on Link 1 (the affected AP) will be switched.
-From this point onward and until the channel on Link 1 switches, AP 2, which operates on Link 2 (the reporting AP), includes a Channel Switch Announcement element in the per-STA profile corresponding to AP 1 in the Basic Multi-Link element carried in the Beacon frame it transmits.
-When AP 1 begins to include the Channel Switch Announcement element in its Beacon frames, the Change Sequence subfield in the TBTT Information field corresponding to AP 1 in the Reduced Neighbor Report element carried in AP 2’s Beacon frames is incremented by 1.
+The Beacon frame transmitted by AP 1 (the affected AP) includes a Channel Switch Announcement element to indicate that the channel on Link 1 will be switched.
+From this point onward and until the channel on Link 1 switches, AP 2 (the reporting AP) includes a Channel Switch Announcement element in the per-STA profile corresponding to AP 1 in the Basic Multi-Link element carried in the Beacon frame it transmits.
+When AP 1 begins to include the Channel Switch Announcement element in its Beacon frames, the BSS Parameters Change Count (BPCC) (#10420) subfield in the TBTT Information field corresponding to AP 1 in the Reduced Neighbor Report element carried in AP 2’s Beacon frames is incremented by 1.
 The values of the Channel Switch Count field of the Channel Switch Announcement element carried on Link 2 are set by AP 2 with reference to Link 1.
-As the value of the beacon interval for AP 2 is twice the value of beacon interval for AP 1, the Channel Switch Count field of the Channel Switch Announcement element is decremented by 2 in every subsequent beacon transmitted by AP 1.
-If AP 1 carries the Extended Channel Switch Announcement element and the Max Channel Switch Time element in the Beacon frame its transmits, AP 2 also includes the Extended Channel Switch Announcement element and the Max Channel Switch Time element in the per-STA profile corresponding to AP 1 in the Basic Multi-Link element in the Beacon frames it transmits.
+As the value of the beacon interval for AP 2 is twice the value of beacon interval for AP 1, the Channel Switch Count field of the Channel Switch Announcement element is decremented by 2 in every subsequent beacon transmitted by AP 2 (#13792).
+If AP 1 carries the Extended Channel Switch Announcement element and the Max Channel Switch Time element in the Beacon frame it transmits, AP 2 also includes the Extended Channel Switch Announcement element and the Max Channel Switch Time element in the per-STA profile corresponding to AP 1 in the Basic Multi-Link element in the Beacon frames it transmits.
 Although not shown in the figure, the Channel Switch Announcement element, Extended Channel Switch Announcement element (if included by AP 1), and Max Channel Switch Time element (if included by AP 1) will also be included in the Per-STA Profile subelement of the Basic Multi-Link element corresponding to AP 1 carried in the Probe Response frames transmitted by AP 2.
-In Figure 35-13 (Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link), a STA affiliated with a non-AP MLD, that operates on Link 2, transmits a (Re)Association Request frame to AP 2 requesting Link 1 as one of the links for multi-link setup.
-Since the (Re)Association Response frame is transmitted by AP 2 after the last Beacon frame on the initial operating class/channel on Link 1 and before the first beacon on the initial operating class/channel is transmitted, AP 2 includes the Max Channel Switch Time element in the per-STA profile corresponding to AP 1 in the (Re)Association Response frame it transmits.
+A STA affiliated with a non-AP MLD, that operates on Link 2, transmits a (Re)Association Request frame to AP 2 (not shown in the figure) (#12362) requesting Link 1 as one of the links for multi-link setup.
+Since the (Re)Association Response frame is transmitted by AP 2 after the last Beacon frame on the initial operating class/channel on Link 1 and before the first beacon on the new (#10419) operating class/channel is transmitted, AP 2 includes the Max Channel Switch Time element in the per-STA profile corresponding to AP 1 in the (Re)Association Response frame it transmits.
 The value carried in Max Channel Switch Time element provides an estimate of time until the first TBTT on the new channel on Link 1.
 The STA affiliated with the non-AP MLD operating on Link 1 does not transmit a frame until it hears the first Beacon frame from AP 1 on Link 1.

-Example 35-13 – Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link
+Example 35-13 – Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link (# 10420)